A state-by-state breakdown of US coronavirus cases - KVIA

 The governor’s office said March 6 that a male in his 50s has been hospitalized at Englewood Hospital and Medical Center in Bergen County since March 5.

-There are now 44 confirmed cases of coronavirus across New York state, Gov. Andrew Cuomo said March 6.
-Ages of the patients range from 7 to 82.
+Twenty-one more cases were confirmed, most of them in Westchester County, Gov. Andrew Cuomo said March 7.
+New York City was home to 11 cases.

+Health officials in Westchester County previously ordered a synagogue in New Rochelle to halt services over fears a man who tested positive for the virus may have exposed others.

-Thirty-four cases are in Westchester County.
-Some of the cases were connected to an attorney from Westchester County, Cuomo said, including the attorney, his wife, son, daughter and neighbor.
+Some Westchester County cases were connected to an attorney there, Cuomo said, including the attorney, his wife, son, daughter and neighbor.

 North Carolina: 2